Last updated: May 27, 2022

 - All air passengers traveling to the United States, regardless of vaccination status, must show a negative COVID-19 test taken no more than one day before travel.
-For information on limited humanitarian exemptions to CDC’s requirement that all U.S. bound travelers present a negative COVID test, please review the following page: https://travel.stagov/content/travel/en/traveladvisories/ea/covid-testing-required-us-entry.html.
+For information on limited humanitarian exemptions to the CDC’s requirement that all U.S. bound travelers present a negative COVID test, please review the following page: https://travel.stagov/content/travel/en/traveladvisories/ea/covid-testing-required-us-entry.html.
 Humanitarian exemptions to this order will be granted on an extremely limited basis and will only be considered when the country of departure lacks adequate COVID-19 testing capacity.
 To submit information in support of an exemption, email ACSCasablanca@state.gov.

 COVID-19 Vaccine Information